 Illustration showing the layout of the stepper motor and camera controller boards.
 These layouts are based around stripboard, and the gaps show where the copper traces must be cut or ground away.
 Note that this is for single-sided stripboard, with through-hole components on one side, soldered to copper traces on the other side.
 Test all trace breaks to ensure no conductivity across them.

 A photo of the stepper motor and camera controller boards.
 Although difficult to see in these photos, the "top" board (the camera controller board) uses male headers that stick out below the board, which insert into the female headers on the bottom board.
 Note the "power supply splitter cable" from the stepper controller board.
-This cable provides 5V and GND to the LCD screen and IR receiver.
+Because the UNO only has one 5V pin that is being used by the motor and camera control circuit, this cable sends 5V and GND to the LCD screen and IR receiver.
+A direct ground to the power supply is necessary to sink potentially high current used by the L293D when driving the stepper (the Arduino UNO is limited to 400mA).
+It was convenient to use the power supply ground for the other components as well, to avoid yet another wire running to the Arduino.

-To save space in your enclosure, you can desolder the male headers that come installed onto the LCD breakout board, and use a ribbon cable terminating in male headers to connect the LCD to the Arduino.
 The LCD screen requires a logic voltage of 3.3V, but the Arduino UNO's pins are at 5V.
 Based on SparkFun's recommendations, I have used 10k voltage dropping resistors for all logic pins except for SCE, which uses a 1k resistor.
-These resistors are spliced into the ribbon cable.
+These resistors are spliced directly into the wires running from the LCD to the Arduino.
+Since the LCD uses low current, you can use lower gauge wire here, which is more flexible and takes up a bit less space.

-The backlight (connected to the LED pin) draws 80mA, but I have had good luck powering it directly from the digital out pin of the Arduino (40mA max).
-Using a transistor to supply the full current to the backlight (don't forget a current limiting resistor) will likely get you a brighter backlight.
-The backlight is optional, and leaving it unconnected will not affect the functionality of the project.
+The backlight (connected to the LED pin) has a max current rating of 80mA.
+I have had good luck powering it directly from the digital out pin of the Arduino (40mA).
+Using a transistor to supply the full current to the backlight (don't forget a current limiting resistor) will likely get you a brighter backlight, but I don't consider this necessary.
+Because the backlight is connected to pin 13, which pulses high when most Arduino models start up the bootloader, you will see the LCD's backlight pulse on twice when first plugging in your controller.
+This is completely expected behavior and is an indication that your Arduino is working correctly.

 You can solder wires to the pads of the IR receiver, but in my build I soldered in a 3-pin male header so that the pins stick out behind the receiver.
 My IR receiver plugs into a small power supply splitter board that you can see in the photos above.
-The VCC, GND, and OUT pads on the IR receiver should be connected to the Arduino's 5V pin, GND pin, and digital pin 2 respectively.
+The VCC and OUT pads on the IR receiver should be connected to the Arduino's 5V pin and digital pin 2 respectively.
+The IR receiver's GND pin can either connect to one of the Arduino's GND pins, or directly to the supply ground.
+In my design, it connects to the supply ground.

 Be sure that the IR receiver can "see" (don't put it inside an opaque project box).
 It either needs to be mounted on the outside of your project box (this is what I did) or given an IR-transparent window through which to see.

 If you use a remote other than the Kenwood RC-P400, make sure it has at least 20 buttons.
-To minimize fuss, avoid universal remotes.
-A remote that uses a single protocol to control a single device is much easier to decode.
-Remotes for stereo systems, portable CD players, etc. are good bets.
+Avoid universal remotes that cannot be specifically programmed for a single device.
+The Logitech Harmony series looks very promising for this project, and I am currently looking into changing my recommended remote to something that is not only more common than the RC-P400, but also in the Harmony series database.
+Remotes for stereo systems, media centers, TVs, etc. are good bets.
 You will want buttons for digits 0 to 9, enter, left, right, up, down, start/stop, mode, shutter half-press, shutter full-press, and backlight toggle.

 This graph is the signal from a Kenwood RC-P400 remote on pressing and holding the volume up button, measured using an Arduino UNO and SparkFun IR breakout board.
-Note that the "low" or "0" states are always the same duration in the button signal (highlighted in green), while the "high" or "1" states have two different durations.
-The short durations code for a 0, and the long durations code for a 1.
+The short pulses code for a 0, and the longer pulses code for a 1.
 The remote outputs a unique 32 bit integer for each button (other remotes may use a different number of bits).
 After the button signal is a sequence of much longer pulses that repeat as long as the button is held down.

 Decoding your own remote is often a matter of measuring the button signals through the IR receiver using the Arduino itself, or an oscilloscope, and trying to figure out the pattern.
 I have written an IR Remote Testing sketch that may help you to do this.
 To use it, attach the IR receiver breakout board's VCC and GND pads to the Arduino's 5V and GND pins respectively.
 Connect the IR receiver's OUT pad to the Arduino's digital pin 2 and digital pin 3.
 Then, upload the IR Remote Testing sketch.
 Run the sketch while your Arduino is connected to your PC.
 Open up the serial monitor with a baud rate set to 115200 and follow the instructions in the serial monitor.
 Good luck!

-To figure out how much current your stepper will use per winding, just use Ohm's law: current (in amps) = voltage (in volts) divided by winding resistance (in ohms).
-For the Portescap 44M100D2B, that is 12V divided by 70 Ohms, giving a current draw of 171 mA per winding and 342 mA peak (when both windings are on).
+To figure out how much current your stepper will use per winding, just use Ohm's law: current (A) = voltage (V) / winding resistance (Ω).
+For the Portescap 44M100D2B, that is 12V / 70Ω = 171 mA per winding and 342 mA peak (when both windings are on).
+For the Mercury Motor, this is 368 mA per winding, and 736 mA peak.
+I have used both of these motors with good results on a BHMJ focusing block's fine focus knob, with no heat issues.

 Attaching the stepper motor to the knob of your focussing block, microscope, or linear stage can be done in many ways.
-You can use sprockets and timing belts, or direct couplings.
-In my rig, I have used a flexible coupling which is attached to a plastic thing that friction-fits to the fine focus knob on my focussing block.
+You can use timing pulleys and timing belts, or direct couplings.

-To connect to your camera, you will need a cable with a 2.5mm stereo TRS ("headphone") plug on one end, and on the other end, whatever type of plug/jack that attaches to your camera's shutter release port.
-Many cameras use standard TRS jacks, allowing you to use audio cables from electronics retailers.
-Other cameras use proprietary connectors, requiring that you assemble your own cable.
-In the latter case, you can get inexpensive third party camera remotes with the necessary cables from eBay, snip the cables off, and splice them to 2.5mm stereo headphone cables.
-If you do this, snip the cable from the remote a few inches away so that you can splice a 2.5mm stereo female jack to the remote.
-This will allow you to use the remote as originally intended by plugging your spliced-up cable into it.
+To connect to your camera, you will need a cable with a 2.5mm stereo TRS ("headphone") plug on one end, and the necessary camera-specific attachment on the other end.
+Some cameras use standard TRS jacks, allowing you to use audio cables from electronics retailers.
+Other cameras use proprietary connectors, requiring you to splice cables together.
+You can get inexpensive camera remotes from eBay, snip the cables off, and splice them to 2.5mm stereo headphone cables.
+If you leave some cable on the remote, you can attach a female 2.5mm stereo jack to it and use the remote as intended by plugging your spliced cable into it.

 Download the software below: